cb-42/AnNOTEator/README.md

 ### Docker image

 Docker images for the model training and the audio inference environments can be acquired from our [Docker Hub repository](https://hub.docker.com/r/cbrown42/annoteators_project).
-These come with necessary Python libraries and other software (like MuseScore) pre-installed.
+These come with necessary Python libraries and other software pre-installed, such as MuseScore which is necessary for notation.
+You may wish to check out [getting started with Docker](https://docs.docker.com/get-started/#prepare-your-docker-environment) to learn more about set up.

 For example, to pull the inference image, use the following command: